Richard Ramirez (musician): Life

+Ramirez, as a part of the Black Leather Jesus, collaborates with his husband Sean E. Matzus.
+The project was founded by Richard Ramirez in 1989, who fronts the band alongside partner Sean E. Matzus and various other musicians assisting.
+At one point, the band had 14 members.
+The group's themes focus on S&M and the gay leather subculture.
+It was inspired by the kidnapping of Colleen Stan.
+Black Leather Jesus opened for Sonic Youth in Marfa, Texas in 2007.
+Black Leather Jesus has done releases with Merzbow, Incapacitants, Blue Sabbath Black Cheer, The Haters and M.S.B.R. among several others.
+The band is presently based near Pittsburgh, Pennsylvania.

+Style

 Ramirez draws a distinction between his relatively few professionally printed CDs and LPs and the many CD-Rs and tapes he produces for smaller record labels.
 He has done collaborations and split releases with many important figures in the noise field, including Merzbow, Emil Beaulieau, Kommissar Hjuler & Mama Baer, Skin Crime, The Haters, Prurient, Smell & Quim, Macronympha, Stabat Mors, Kenji Siratori, Sudden Infant, and MSBR.

 Ramirez's work tends to consist of long, slowly changing or static tracks of heavily distorted low- to mid-range noise, with a gradual move over the last several years toward more drone-influenced sounds in addition to his harsh noise work.
 Parallel to this evolution has been a shift in thematic concerns, with album covers, titles, and general themes changing from more typical noise music concerns such as violence and war (largely borrowed from industrial culture) to a focus on homosexual themes and gay pornography artwork.
 In addition to his musical work, Ramirez also runs the noise and experimental music label Deadline Recordings.
 Ramirez is also an "avant-garde" fashion designer under the alias, Richard Saenz.